rohit-sram/WolfLease2/README.md

 # ❌ Improvements
 The original WolfLease lacks tons of features, users cannot login and authenticate, frontend and the UI was missing, scalable deployment via docker container...etc

-With WolfJobs 2.0 we solved all the problems with these improvements
+With WolfLease 2.0 we solved all the problems with these improvements

 - We added the authentication feature and make the user able to login and authenticate their profile
 - We added the frontend scripted through angularjs and nginx and connected the frontend and backend with a usable deployment